 Once the butter is fairly evenly spread over the dough it is time for the sugars and cinnamon.

-Yes, that says sugars.
+Yes, that said sugars.
 I use both brown sugar and white sugar.

 When I add some white sugar to the mix it seems to produce a better cinnamon roll.